MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

     - To add another language, select **Add a new language for translation** and repeat steps 3 and 4.

         > [!NOTE]
         > Be sure to select the languages that your users have for Office, and for Windows.
-In some cases, this might be two different selections per computer.
+In some cases, this might require two different selections per computer.

     - If you change your mind about any language that you have added, select that entry from the list, and then click **Remove**.